DT-UCPH/cuc/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC_BY--NC_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-Contains a text fabric dataset of the Ugaritic text corpus.
+This repo contains a text fabric dataset of the Ugaritic text corpus.
+It is work in progress.

+### The CACCHT project: Creating Annotated Corpora of Classical Hebrew Text
+This dataset is developed as part of the CACCHT project, which is a collaboration of Christian Canu Højgaard, Martijn Naaijer, Martin Ehrensvärd, Robert Rezetko, Oliver Glanz, and Willem van Peursen.
+The goal of CACCHT is to prepare and publish ancient Semitic texts digitally, that can be used for research.

+For this dataset, we cooperate with Tania Notarius (University of the Free State) and Maria Simion.